larkintuckerllc/thr0w-client/README.md

 * Windows: Used to manage windows.

-The Base module is required and it is dependent on the *socket.io.js* library provided by the Thr0w server implementation.
+The Base module is required and it is dependent on the *socket.io.js* library provided by the Thr0w Server implementation.

 To install a module, simply add the module's CSS library to the HTML *head*, e.g.: